pedropro/object_recognition_demo/README.md

-3D Object recognition demo for Kinect v1
+3D Object Recognition Demo for Kinect v1
 =======================

 This released application demonstrates our classification approach to objects in 'real' indoor scenes, by relying